Border Collie Breed overview

 General Exercise and Care

-Although they are a highly adaptable dog, his need for high levels of exercise makes him better suited to a home with some space: either a securely fenced backyard or a rural environment such as a farm or ranch.
+Although they are a highly adaptable dog, his need for high levels of exercise makes him better suited to a family with some space in home: either a securely fenced backyard or a rural environment such as a farm or ranch.
 Because of the breed’s intelligence levels, the Border Collie requires a good deal of physical and mental stimulation daily; therefore, owners need to understand and provide these requirements for their dog.
 A healthy outlet for the Border Collie’s bright mind and intense energy levels is a must to live happily with this breed.

 This breed was originally developed to work all day in the rugged Scottish highlands to herd sheep, and as such, retains the workaholic nature of its ancestors.
 In short, this breed of dog needs to have a job to do daily.
 This need is one reason why Border Collies have excelled at competitive sports and careers with point-driven goals, such as search-and-rescue, seeing-eye, and police dogs.